Creative Arts Therapy

 What can it help treat?

 Creative Arts Therapy has become more widely used in evolving a safe interactive approach between both client and therapist.
-It has been noted to have a range of benefits and can help treat a various amount of conditions such as :
+It has been noted to have a range of benefits and can help treat the various amount of conditions such as :

 - Death of a family member or friend.